Shih-Ching Tsou

-Early life
+Early life and education

-Born and raised in Taipei, Taiwan.
+Tsou was born and raised in Taipei, Taiwan.
 After graduating from Fu Jen Catholic University, Tsou came to New York City for her master's degree in Media Studies at The New School.

 Career

-Shih-Ching Tsou is a New York City-based film-maker.
-Tsou's first film Take Out which she co-directed, co-wrote, co-produced with Sean Baker.
-The film had its world premiere at the Slamdance Film Festival on January 18, 2004, then it went on to screen at the Nashville Film Festival where it won Regal Cinemas Dreammaker Award.
+Tsou's first film was Take Out, which she co-directed, co-wrote, and co-produced with Sean Baker.
+The film had its world premiere at the Slamdance Film Festival in 2004, then going on to screen at the Nashville Film Festival where it won the grand jury prize.
 It was released in a limited release in the United States on June 6, 2008.
 In 2009, it was nominated for the Independent Spirit John Cassavetes Award.
+Take Out had a 4K digital restoration release on Bluray by The Criterion Collection in 2022.

-Tsou went on to work with Baker on his third film, Starlet, as an executive producer and costume designer.
+Tsouw went on to work with Baker on his third film, Starlet, as an executive producer and costume designer.
 The film had its world premiere at SXSW on March 11, 2012.
 The film was released in a limited release on September 9, 2012 by Music Box Films.
 Tsou along with Baker and the ensemble cast were given the Independent Spirit Robert Altman Award in 2013.

-Baker and Tsou collaborated again on Tangerine, where she served as a producer on the film as well as the costume designer, art department and additional camera operator, and made her acting debut in the film.
+Baker and Tsou collaborated again on Tangerine, where she served as a producer on the film as well as the costume designer, art department, additional camera operator, and made her acting debut in the film.
 It was filmed completely on iPhone 5s.
 The film had its world premiere at the 2015 Sundance Film Festival on January 23, 2015.
-The film was released in a limited release by Magnolia Pictures on July 10, 2015.
+The film had a limited release by Magnolia Pictures on July 10, 2015.

-After Tangerine, Tsou produced Baker's latest feature The Florida Project, the film premiered in the Directors' Fortnight section of the 2017 Cannes Film Festival, and was theatrically released in the United States on October 6, 2017, by A24.
-It won at least 38 and was nominated for at least 104 awards including an Academy Award for Best Supporting Actor Willem Dafoe.
+After Tangerine, Tsou produced Baker's next feature The Florida Project.
+The film premiered in the Directors' Fortnight section of the 2017 Cannes Film Festival and was theatrically released in the United States on October 6, 2017 by A24.
+It won at least 38 and was nominated for at least 104 awards including an Academy Award for Best Supporting Actor Willem Dafoe (see List of accolades received by The Florida Project).

-Tsou is currently working on her second feature, Left Handed Girl, a family drama set in a night market in Taipei, Taiwan.
+She produced Baker's feature Red Rocket, which premiered at the 2021 Cannes Film Festival and received rave reviews.

-In November 2020, Variety announced that Baker and Tsou were almost finished filming a feature film called Red Rocket starring Simon Rex in Texas.
-Red Rocket premiered at the 2021 Cannes Film Festival and has received rave reviews.
+In 2022, Tsou began production on her first solo directorial feature, Left-Handed Girl, a family drama set in a night market in Taipei, Taiwan.
+The film was co-written by Sean Baker, who also edited the film.
+It premiered in the Critics’ Week section of the 2025 Cannes Film Festival and was selected by the government of Taiwan as its submission for Best International Feature Film for the 2026 Oscar awards.

-Tsou is a programmer for the Slamdance Film Festival and was a member of the jury in 2019.
+Tsou served as a programmer for the Slamdance Film Festival and was a member of the jury in 2019.